Knights Hospitaller: Knights of Cyprus and Rhodes

 After the fall of the Kingdom of Jerusalem in 1291 (the city of Jerusalem had fallen in 1187), the Knights were confined to the County of Tripoli and, when Acre was captured in 1291, the order sought refuge in the Kingdom of Cyprus.
-Finding themselves becoming enmeshed in Cypriot politics, their Master, Guillaume de Villaret, created a plan of acquiring their own temporal domain, selecting Rhodes, then part of the Byzantine empire.
-He also reorganised into eight langues, or "tongues", corresponding to a geographic or ethno-linquistic area: the Crown of Aragon, Auvergne, Crown of Castile, Kingdom of England, France, Holy Roman Empire, Italy and Provence.
+Finding themselves becoming enmeshed in Cypriot politics, their Master, Guillaume de Villaret, created a plan of acquiring their own temporal domain, selecting Rhodes, then part of the Byzantine Empire.
+He also reorganised the order into eight langues, or "tongues", corresponding to a geographic or ethno-linquistic area: Aragon, Auvergne, Castile, England, France, the Holy Roman Empire, Italy and Provence.
 Each was administered by a Prior or, if there was more than one priory in the langue, by a Grand Prior.

 Guillaume's successor, Foulques de Villaret, executed the plan to take Rhodes, and on 15 August 1310, after more than four years of campaigning, the city of Rhodes surrendered to the knights.
-They also gained control of a number of neighboring islands and the Anatolian port of Halicarnassus and the island of Kastellorizo.
+They also gained control of a number of neighbouring islands and the Anatolian port of Halicarnassus and the island of Kastellorizo.
 Not long after, in 1312, Pope Clement V dissolved the Hospitallers' rival order, the Knights Templar, with a series of papal bulls, including the Ad providam bull that turned over much of their property to the Hospitallers.
 At Rhodes, and later Malta, the resident knights of each langue were headed by a bailiff.
 The English Grand Prior at the time was Philip De Thame, who acquired the estates allocated to the English langue from 1330 to 1358.